-Completing a rental application can be a tough and desperate battle for many would-be renters.
+Completing a rental lease agreement can be a tough and desperate battle for many would-be renters.
 Check out the list of dos and don’ts of a rental application below to help give you the edge!

-- Finish the rental application.
+Finish the rental lease agreement.
 You would be surprised how many applications property managers and landlords receive that have sections left blank.
 Beyond raising suspicion, it creates work for property managers in chasing up these details.

 Note: Quite often the person leading the inspection will not be your property manager, but an assistant who is running around trying to get to inspections on time.
 Be sure to ask them if they are the property manager before you barrage them with questions about the property.

-- Leave it too late.
+Leave it too late.
 If a tenant can demonstrate their ability to pay for the rent and has a full list of references, it often comes down to first come, first served.
-Don’t leave your rental application too late.
+Don’t leave your rental lease agreement too late.